EnigmaCurry/curlbomb/README.md

 client command as short as possible and hide some extra boilerplate.
 See `--unwrapped`.)

-If you want the curl, without the bomb, ie. you just want to grab the script without redirecting it to bash, use --survey.
+If you want just the curl, without the bomb, ie. you just want to grab the script without redirecting it to bash, use `--survey`.
 This is useful for testing the retrieval of scripts without running them.

-You can also pipe scripts directly into curlbomb:
+You can pipe scripts directly into curlbomb:

     echo "pacman --noconfirm -S openssh && systemctl start sshd" | curlbomb

-Or from shell scripts:
+Whenever you pipe data to curlbomb you can omit the `run` subcommand, it's assumed that you want to run it from stdin.

+This works in shell scripts too:

     cat <<EOF | curlbomb
     #!/bin/bash